160 Google Ranking Factors (Why Your Website is Dying)

 Yes, it’s better to get a link from a 3000 words article instead of a 300 words post.

 #151.
 Forum Profiles

-As you know, many blogging forums let you add the website URL to the profile.
-Getting such links is also one of the Google ranking factors.
+As you know, many blogging forums let you add a website URL to a profile.
+Getting such links is also one of Google ranking factors.

 #152.
 Sudden Change in the Links

 If you get hundreds of backlinks at once, it can be really suspicious because it’s not possible to get tons of backlinks naturally.